ga4gh/ga4gh-server/docs/development.rst

 or deleted commits that existed in the remote version of the branch).

 (It usually is a good idea to squash commits before rebasing your topic branch on top of a mainline branch.
-Any commit in your topic branch could cause a merge conflict, and it's usually easier to ensure only one merge conflict will potentially occur, rather than performing a merge conflict resolution for each commit in your topic branch -- the worst case.)
+See the elaboration in the :ref:`Git Workflow Appendix <git-appendix>` on this topic.)

 Once your pull request has been merged into ``develop``, you can close the pull request and delete the remote branch in the GitHub interface.